takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.10.00 (12/10/2024 update)` <br>
+  ・ A new feature has been added to display exclusive status conditions in unusual rounds where information on team competitions is obtained from outside of the game rules! <br>
+  ・ The file download system in Tools has been revised to reduce download times for all files required for thumbnails and background music previews of Unity rounds in the Database Download and Course Search tools by up to half from the previous version. <br>
+  ・ Fixed a problem that could cause an error when starting Tools. <br>
+  ・ Fixed a problem that caused the main screen to blink when starting Tools shortly after starting Fall Guys. <br>
+  ・ The total number of rounds played is now counted correctly even if Tools is started in the middle of the Explore mode. <br>
+  ・ Round information is now retained until screen transition when disconnected from the server at the end of a round, even when not in Explore mode. <br>
+  ・ In the Explore mode, the processing when a round ends during matchmaking has been optimized, and the display has been adjusted again to prevent corruption. <br>
+  ・ The UI is now displayed correctly when Tools is launched. <br>
+  ・ Player information, which had been discarded each round, has been improved so that it can be saved on a game-by-game basis, and information can be displayed retroactively for players who were not summoned for a round but were eliminated. <br>
+  ・ Since there were elements where changes made by the database file were not reflected until Tools was restarted, the entire system was changed so that the contents received by database update can be immediately applied during Tools startup.
+(Except for some localized items) <br>
+  ・ Fixed an issue where, due to status reasons during matchmaking, the countdown to forced cancellation of a match would remain displayed in extremely rare cases. <br>
+  ・ When “Round Information” is set in the TextA,B area, the Final Round flag disappears momentarily before the first round starts and appears to blink. <br>
+  ・ Regarding the element that downloads files in Tools, we had been “saving only to the Temp file”, but we now delete it from the Temp file as well at the time of resetting. <br>
+  ・ Fixed an issue where necessary elements could not be retrieved when communicating using the Creative API if the process was congested. <br>
+  ・ Fixed a problem where if a player was disconnected from the server before a round started, all players would be treated as eliminated before the start of the round, resulting in an overflow error. <br>
+  ・ In some rounds, the UI of the external display is not hidden even when the round is finished or when the player's qualify status is updated. <br>
+  ・ PlayerList and SquadList are output to a log file at the timing of screen transitions after the end of a round to facilitate support when problems occur. <br>
+  ・ Adjusted the reset timing of the Fall Guys rewards server, as there was a problem with rewards being received at an unexpected time from the Fall Guys rewards server, causing the elapsed time display, etc., to be unavailable during some rounds.
+(Because sometimes rewards from the previous game would suddenly arrive). <br>
+  ・ When round information is obtained only from a database file, it is now possible to roughly obtain the end condition of a round from some elements of the database. <br>
+  ・ Fixed a problem in point acquisition rounds where, if the round took longer than expected to load, the borders were sometimes displayed even though the player was still alive. <br>
+  ・ In unusual rounds where team competition information is obtained from outside the game rules, the function to independently calculate the number of clearable players based on the number of teams has been changed to no longer be performed. <br>
+  ・ Fixed a problem in which when playing a creative played by entering a code in the custom (private) lobby, if the code was not specified enough from the database, the rank and border would not be displayed correctly when playing a round of point acquisition. <br>
+  ・ The Lap/Phase system, a unique feature of Tools, has been reorganized to allow dynamic switching of sound effects and to allow playback of sound effects that do not exist in the Tools folder by specifying a URL from the database. <br>
+  ・ Fixed a problem in which sound effects would play in extremely rare cases when Tools is activated and logs are being read at high speed. <br>
+  ・ Fixed a problem in which replacing a file after the database file DL was finished, even though the file was corrupted or otherwise damaged, would cause Tools to make an initial setup error, resulting in a forced update. <br>
+  ・ Fixed a problem that could cause an error due to insufficient resetting of variables when trying to read a non-existent key in the middle of development while reading Tools configuration files. <br>
+  ・ Fixed a problem in the course search tool where images could be copied or saved while thumbnails were being downloaded.
+(The icon indicating that the image was being loaded would be saved.) <br>
+  ・ In the course search tool, the timer interval for displaying icons while downloading thumbnails has been changed to 2.1 billion milliseconds to correct a problem where thumbnails were downloaded but not reflected. <br>
+  ・ Fixed a problem in the course search tool where the icon displayed when a thumbnail failed to download was not displayed. <br>
+  ・ In the course search tool, the file is no longer downloaded each time a BGM preview is started, and once a preview is performed, it can be played from the cache until the next course search. <br>
+  ・ Fixed a problem in which the millisecond timer displayed externally would incorrectly display the remaining time when recalculated from the total elapsed time of the round after the round was completed. <br>
+  ・ Fixed a problem that prevented forced updates when necessary files were missing. <br>
+  ・ Functionalization of some elements and code optimization. <br>

   ○ `2024.9.60 (24/09/2024 update)` <br>
   ・ We have made it possible to retrieve various language localizations from the database.
 (We also made it possible to dynamically change or add text and languages) <br>